porres/pd-else/README.md

 ### Acknowldegdements

-Special thanks to Flávio Luis Schiavoni, for helping me out in a few things when I needed during my first coding attempts and contributing to this library with the objects: [median~] and [keyboard].
+Special thanks to Flávio Luis Schiavoni, for helping me out in a few things when I first started coding and contributing to this library with the objects: [median~] and [keyboard].

 I'd also like to thank my cyclone buddy Matt Barber, for developing the "magic" code I'm using here and also contributing with the [float2bits], [brown~],  [gray~] and [pinknoise~] objects.